AAPythonCode/AI-Keys/README.md

 # AI-Keys
 A custom mechanical keyboard designed in KiCad, with a built-in AI function to ask AI a question.
+To make this yourself, check the information down below! ↓

+# Special Thanks
+This project was a ride of twists and turns, and I have to firstly credit AIVON for their support on this entire project!
+They willingly lowered the PCB cost to 100 dollars, just so this project would be able to continue!
+If you liked this project, please do check out their company at [aivon.com](aivon.com)!
+When I was first sifting through each of the possible PCB manufacturers, both JLCPCB and PCBWay gave me extremely expensive prices without even taking in the cost of the parts for the PCBA order!
+AIVON, however, supported me fully, and gave me a cost that fit right within my budget!
+Thank you so much AIVON, and thank YOU for taking the time to check out their exquisite company!

+Moreover, I'd like to express my gratitude to the Hack Club community and organization!
+They are the reason why I started this perilous project in the first place, as they provided coverage on all of the parts, whilist their community provided all of their knowledge!
+Thank you, Hack Club!
+Please check them out at [hackclub.com](hackclub.com)!

 # How it works
 - The firmware runs on a ESP32-S3 DEVKIT C1, handing all of the logic to make the keyboard run.